Wyseguys/Learnin/readme.md

 2. new script calls other items...
 3. So I had to install ANOTHER npm package called "concurrently" to do this, because that made more sense than installing a package specific to node.

+## Bootstap?
+Why not, it is okay by me.
+So that is bootstrap, the bootstrap icons, and something called popper.js.
+Then I need a sass compiler, which now requires something call PostCSS and autoprefixer.
+Now I get to add new scripts.

+This has also led me to discover _build is a bad name, so I'm changing it to _site.
+Changing the tsconfig.json and package.json.

+Then the CSS scripts use a npm-run-all instead of concurrently, and I like that syntax better, so I removed concurrently.

+There was a LOT of reading the notes for the PostCSS cli and autoprefix tool.
+I'm not sure of the usefulness of it, but okay

 # TODO list